-Trunkline has commenced construction on a field zone expansion project, which was approved by FERC in April of 2007.
-The expansion project includes adding capacity to its pipeline system in Texas and Louisiana to increase deliveries to Henry Hub.
-The field zone expansion project includes the previously announced north Texas expansion as well as additional capacity to Henry Hub.
+Trunkline has commenced construction on a field zone expansion project, which was approved by FERC in April 2007.
+The expansion project includes the previously announced north Texas expansion and adding capacity to Trunkline's pipeline system in Texas and Louisiana to increase deliveries to Henry Hub.
 Trunkline will increase the capacity along existing rights-of-way from Kountze, Texas to Longville, Louisiana by approximately 625 million cubic feet per day with the construction of approximately 45 miles of 36-inch diameter pipeline.
 The project includes horsepower additions and modifications at existing compressor stations.
 Trunkline also will create additional capacity to Henry Hub with the construction of a 13.5-mile, 36-inch diameter pipeline loop from Kaplan, Louisiana directly into Henry Hub.
 The Henry Hub lateral will provide capacity of 1 billion cubic feet per day from Kaplan, Louisiana to Henry Hub.
-This project has an anticipated in-service date during the fourth quarter of 2007.
+This project has an anticipated in-service date during December 2007.
 Recent extremely rainy conditions in the expansion project area have adversely impacted construction activities and will likely increase project costs.
 The magnitude of potential cost increases is highly dependent on weather conditions going forward through the project's ultimate completion.
-The Company currently estimates the project will cost approximately \$230 million, plus capitalized interest.
-Estimated costs include a \$40 million contribution in aid of construction (CIAC) to a subsidiary of Energy Transfer, L.P.
+The Company currently estimates the project will cost approximately \$250 million, plus capitalized interest.
+Estimated costs include a \$40 million contribution in aid of construction (CIAC) to a subsidiary of Energy Transfer Partners, L.P.
 (Energy Transfer), a non-affiliated entity, upon movement of Energy Transfer's delivery point to a location originally anticipated to be near Buna, Texas.
 Subsequently, Energy Transfer indicated that the Buna route was problematic and, as a result, the parties reached agreement on revised terms for the field zone expansion project, including additional contracted volumes and a delivery point near Silsbee, Texas.
+An amended filing was made with FERC on October 2, 2007, reflecting the new delivery point location.
 The ultimate return and accounting for the CIAC to Energy Transfer depends on completion of construction by Energy Transfer and the eventual commercial impact on the field zone expansion project.
-Approximately \$87.9 million and \$12.5 million of costs for this project are included in the line item Construction work-in-progress at June 30, 2007 and December 31, 2006, respectively.
+Approximately \$147 million and \$12.5 million of costs for this project are included in the line item Construction work-in-progress at September 30, 2007 and December 31, 2006, respectively.